azothjs/azoth/README.md

 </template>
 ```

-Let's start by looking at applying bindings to the _second_ template:
+Let's start by looking at applying bindings to this _second_ template:

 ```js